openconfig/gribi/doc/specification.md

-A client starts the negotiation process by sending the first `ModifyRequest` message with only `params` populated. `params` MUST NOT be sent more than once during the lifetime of the RPC session and MUST be the first message within a session.
-All clients MUST send the same values of all the attributes of `params`.
+A client starts the negotiation process by sending the first `ModifyRequest` message with only `params` populated. `params` MUST NOT be sent more than once during the lifetime of the RPC session.

+Since clients that are programming the same server are expected to implement common modes of operation, servers are not required to support all combinations.
+Particularly, for the parameters of the `params (i.e., persistence, election and acknowledgement modes), servers need only support one common mode across all clients.
+Therefore, all clients MUST send the same values of all the attributes of`params`.

 If the device can process and support the requested parameters, it should respond with `ModifyResponse` that has `session_params_result.status = OK`.
 Otherwise, the device should close the `Modify` RPC and set the generic gRPC [`Status.code`][gRPC status code] per the following scenarios:

 *   If any of the requested parameters is not supported by the server, set `Status.code` to `UNIMPLEMENTED`.
 The `Status.details` should contain `ModifyRPCErrorDetails` message with `reason` set to `UNSUPPORTED_PARAMS`.
 *   If the requested `params` does not match the parameters of other live `Modify` RPC sessions, set the `Status.code` to `FAILED_PRECONDITION`.
 The `Status.details` should contain `ModifyRPCErrorDetails` message with `reason` set to `PARAMS_DIFFER_FROM_OTHER_CLIENTS`.
 *   If other cases, set the `Status.code` to `FAILED_PRECONDITION`.
 The